 Simple English definitions for legal terms

-Read a random definition: net yield
+Read a random definition: commodity paper

 A forward contract is an agreement between two or more parties that creates obligations that can be enforced by law.
 It is a written document that sets forth the terms of the agreement.
 A contract can refer to three things: the actions taken by the parties to create new legal relations, the physical document that serves as evidence of the agreement, and the legal relations that result from the agreement.
 A contract is essentially a promise or set of promises that the law recognizes as a duty.
 Laypeople and lawyers may also use the term "contract" to refer to the written document, but it is important to understand that the legal concept of a contract refers to the agreement itself, not just the document.